darcyweedman/Geoimage-File-Zipper/README.md

 Feel free to use! especially if you are working with shapefiles in the geospatial industry and with a lot of features / layers.

+If you would like an exe you can simply use pyinstaller, there is a UI version out there too.